 I am an Agile practitioner with a strong technical background and experience in both project and change management.
-I have worked across Education, Finance, Logistics and IT environments in both large multinational companies across Europe and small businesses in New Zealand.
+I have worked across Education, Finance, Logistics, Government and Software Development industries across Europe, APAC and the US.

 Being both Swiss and American, I bring together a detailed, precision work ethic with a creative can-do attitude and a dynamic people-focused approach.